Super-Arrhenius temperature dependent viscosity due to liquid-liquid phase separation in the super-cooled Kob-Andersen

 \section{Abstract}

-In this paper, we introduce a new order parameter called the weighted coordination number (WCN) to study the liquid-liquid (LL) phase separation, using the temperature-dependent coarsening of the LL interface as a possible mechanism for the glass transition.
-The well-established glass-forming Kob-Andersen binary Lennard-Jones system is used for our studies.
-The gas-liquid binodal line is reconstructed using the WCNs, and the same approach is extended to study the liquid-liquid binodal line.
-Systems of various densities are instantaneously quenched from high to low temperatures where a liquid-liquid separation is observed.
-Densities and the composition of each liquid state are used to check the level rule, along with density and pressure profiles, demonstrating local equilibrium of liquid-liquid phase separation.
-The transition from the liquid-liquid phase separation in the supercooled region to the glass transition region is modeled by adopting a Markov Network Model to estimate the temperature dependent viscosity using liquid-liquid interfacial information from the classification.
+In this study, a recently introduced order parameter called the weighted coordination number (WCN) was used to investigate the liquid-liquid (LL) phase separation, indicating temperature-dependent coarsening of the LL interface as a possible mechanism for the glass transition.
+A well-established glass-forming Kob-Andersen binary Lennard-Jones system was used in this study.
+The gas-liquid binodal line was reconstructed using WCNs, and the same approach was extended to study the liquid-liquid binodal line.
+Systems of various densities are instantaneously quenched from high to low temperatures where liquid-liquid separation is observed.
+The densities and composition of each liquid state were used to verify the level rule, along with the density and pressure profiles, demonstrating the local equilibrium of liquid-liquid phase separation.
+The transition from the liquid-liquid phase separation in the supercooled region to the glass transition region was modeled by adopting a Markov Network Model to estimate the temperature-dependent viscosity using liquid-liquid interfacial information from the classification.